 Therefore, as a teacher who is changing jobs, for example, you should be a role model and explain to students that you will be leaving them.

-Several parents intentionally teach their children to say goodbye, in order to help them grasp the concept of separation.
+Several parents intentionally teach their children to say goodbye, to help them grasp the concept of separation.
 For example, they may say a quick goodbye when running to the store or going to work.

 Separation anxiety may be observed in children from as early as eight months.
 Saying goodbye to children helps them to understand that parents are separate individuals.